 - Reduces inflammation that causes acne

-I’ve been using Eucalyptus oil in my DIY face masks for a few months now and have been loving it.
-It has antibacterial + anti-microbial properties which makes it perfect for conditions such as acne and eczema.
-Eucalyptus kills acne-causing bacteria and can help reduce redness/inflammation.
-The brand I enjoy using is called Nature’s Truth!
+Eucalyptus oil has antibacterial and anti-microbial properties which makes it perfect for skin conditions such as acne and eczema.
+It kills acne-causing bacteria and reduces inflammation.

 Here are a few more benefits to expect: